dkliban/pulp-automation-ci/README.md

-## Setup for local deployment via ansible
+## Spin up and configure instances for pulp server via ansible
 This repository contains multiple possible configurations for setting up pulp on ec2 including running pulp automation and jenkins deployment.